 Formula results in stool that’s darker brown, firmer, and more pasty.

-Call the doctor if you notice either of the following:
+Call your health care provider if you notice either of the following:

 Most babies get diaper rash at some point.
 The warmth and dampness inside the diaper causes skin irritation around the groin and buttocks.
-Diaper rash is most common with disposable diapers.
-But it can happen with cloth diapers, too.
+Diaper rash can happen with both cloth and disposable diapers, but a disposable diaper may keep the skin drier.
 To prevent diaper rash:

 Change the baby’s diapers often.

 Gently clean the diaper area and pat it dry before putting on a new diaper.
-Or leave the diaper off for a little while so the area can air-dry.
+If possible, leave the diaper off for a little while so the area can air-dry.

-Protect the skin in the baby’s diaper area with an ointment containing zinc oxide.
+Protect the skin in the baby’s diaper area with an ointment containing petroleum jelly or zinc oxide.
 This forms a barrier that helps prevent diaper rash by keeping moisture away from the skin.
-When you change a diaper, gently remove only the top layer of ointment.
+When you change the diaper, gently remove only the top layer of ointment.
 Then spread more on top of it.
 (Don’t rub off all of the ointment.
 This hurts the skin and can make diaper rash worse.)

-If your baby’s diaper rash doesn’t get better, even with zinc oxide, call the doctor.
+If your baby’s diaper rash doesn’t get better, call your health care provider.